googleforgames/agones/test/load/README.md

 The goal of performance tests is to provide metrics on various operations.
 For Agones, fleet scaling is a good example where performance metrics are useful.
-Similar to laod tests, Locust can be used for performance tests with the main difference being the number of workers that are launched.
+Similar to load tests, Locust can be used for performance tests with the main difference being the number of workers that are launched.

 ## Build and run tests